KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: Data and sample selection

 where $\Sigma_{\mathrm{cr, ls}}^{\prime} \equiv 1/ \widetilde\Sigma_{\mathrm{cr, ls}}^{-1}$, the sum is over all source-lens pairs in the distance bin, and

 is an average correction to the ESD profile that has to be applied to account for the multiplicative bias $m$ in the \emph{lens}fit shear estimates.
 The sum goes over thin redshift slices for which $m_{i}$ is obtained using image simulations \citep{Kannawadi2018}, weighted by $w^{\prime} = w_{\mathrm{s}}\,D(z_{\mathrm{l}},z_{\mathrm{s}}) / D(z_{\mathrm{s}})$ for a given lens-source sample.
 The value of $\overline{m}$ is $-0.003$ for the 6 stellar mass bins, independent of the scale at which it is computed.
+The uncertainty in $m$ is not marginalised over, as the contribution of the central $m$ value is at most a percent of the total error budget of the galaxy-galaxy lensing signal.

 We note that the measurements presented here are not corrected for the contamination of the source sample by galaxies that are physically associated with the lenses (the so-called `boost correction').
 The impact on $\Delta\Sigma$ is minimal, because of the weighting with the inverse square of the critical surface density in Eq.~\eqref{eq:crit_effective}, \citep[see for instance the bottom panel of fig.~A4 in][]{Dvornik2017} and the removal of the sources physically associated with the lens from our signal measurements.
 The effect of using photometric lenses in the ESD measurements is directly accounted for in our estimator and the covariance matrix.
 We subtract the signal around random points, which suppresses any large-scale systematics and sample variance \citep{Singh2016}.
 This empirical `random' correction for large-scale sample variance has been shown to improve robustness on the measurement scales which are particularly relevant to constrain linear bias \citep{Dvornik2018}.
-We find the random correction for the KiDS-Bright sample becomes significant at scales $R \gtrsim 3 h^{-1}\, \mathrm{Mpc}$, rising to more than 100\% of the ESD signal in the three lowest stellar mass bins.
+We find the random correction for the KiDS-Bright sample becomes significant at scales $R \gtrsim 3 h^{-1}\, \mathrm{Mpc}$, rising to more than 100\% of the ESD signal in the three lowest stellar mass bins, and it thus dictates the range of measurement scales we use in the analysis.
 On these large scales the random correction is more than four times larger than the statistical uncertainty (see Appendix~\ref{sec:randoms} for details).
 The resulting random-corrected galaxy-galaxy lensing ESD measurements for the six stellar mass bins are shown in Fig. \ref{fig:esd}